brunomaga/brunomaga.github.io/index.md

         <td> <b> Analyst Programmer at MSCI real estate, London, UK </b> </td>
       </tr>
       <tr> <td/> <td>
-My first full-time job, where I consolidated my knowledge of algorithms, programming and end-to-end software systems.
+My first full-time job, where I consolidated my knowledge of algorithms, programming and end-to-end development of software systems.
 I developed a web app, a windows app, and a search engine on C++, C# and ASP (.NET) that would allow efficient storage and gathering of analytics of financial data;
       </td> </tr>

 </table>